AmokSolderer/APC/DOC/PinMame_howto.md

 Let's use the System 7 Jungle Lord as an example how to use exception handling in pratice:

 First of all we need to generate a Jungle Lord specific code section to handle all the required exceptions.
-There's a template named byte EX_Blank(byte Type, byte Command) in PinMameExceptions.ino you could use as a start.
-So I create a copy of this and rename it to byte EX_JungleLord(byte Type, byte Command)
+There's a template named

+    byte EX_Blank(byte Type, byte Command)

+in PinMameExceptions.ino you could use as a start.
+So I create a copy of this and rename it to

+    byte EX_JungleLord(byte Type, byte Command)

-In order for the system to use this code section, we have to add it to EX_Init which is on top of PinMameExceptions.ino and determines which code is used for which machine.
-As Jungle Lord is the first machine to have such an exception handling there's just one entry in EX_Init:
+In order for the system to use this code section, we have to add it to EX_Init which is at the ende of PinMameExceptions.ino and determines which code is used for which machine.
+As Jungle Lord is the first machine to have such an exception handling there's just one entry in EX_Init yet:

     void EX_Init(byte GameNumber) {
       switch(GameNumber) {